In Montana, for $28 a resident trapper can trap and kill as many beaver as they want, almost year round and not even report it!

 The trapping season on beaver, classified as a furbearer, in Montana, runs 5 1/2 months for the Western part of the state, Nov 1 - April 15, trapping districts 1-3.
 For most of the state, the beaver trapping season is 9 months, Sept 1 - May 31, trapping districts 4-7.
 Beavers get a summer reprieve from trapping.
 Landowners can quickly and easily get a permit to trap beaver outside the recreatonal trapping season.

 From roughly just the 1/3 of trappers who complete the Montana Fish Wildlife and Parks voluntary trapper survey, almost 6,000 beaver are reported trapped annually in Montana.
-In 3 recent recorded years, based just on the roughly 1/3 of trappers voluntarily reporting,19,354 beaver were reported trapped and killed in Montana.
+In 3 recent recorded years, based just on the roughly 1/3 of trappers voluntarily reporting, 19,354 beaver were reported trapped and killed in Montana.

 How many are actually trapped and killed is unknown.
 How many remain is anyone's guess.
 No one speaks of the collateral damage either from trapping beavers.

 Beavers live as a family group with the mated monogamous pair, their kits and yearling offspring.
 The offpsring remain for an extended period of time in order to learn the necessary dam building skills for their survival.
-The two years are then sent off to find and claim their own territory.
+The two year olds are then sent off to find and claim their own territory.
 Beavers mate between Jan - March.
 After a 3 1/2 month gestation, the single annual litter of 2 - 4 kits are born between mid April - mid June.
 The beaver trapping season, therefore, occurs during their pregnancy, birthing, and period of dependent young.

 Trapping of beaver takes a toll far greater than the known number trapped and killed.